lanl-aea/waves/docs/tutorial_07_cartesian_product.rst

 The code above generates the parameter study for this tutorial using the :meth:`waves.parameter_generators.CartesianProduct` method.
 The ``parameter_schema`` that was imported in previous code is used to define the parameter bounds.
-The ``parameter_study_file`` and ``previous_parameter_study`` will allow the parameter generator to extend previously executed parameter studies without re-computing existing parameter set output files on repeat executions of this simulation workflow.
+The ``parameter_study_file`` will allow the parameter generator to extend previously executed parameter studies without re-computing existing parameter set output files on repeat executions of this simulation workflow.

 The ``parameter_generator.parameter_study`` object is an `xarray dataset`_.
 For more information about the structure of the ``parameter_generator`` and ``parameter_study`` objects, see the :meth:`waves.parameter_generators.CartesianProduct`